Top Myths about Cracking the IIT JEE Exam

 You Must Enroll in a Coaching Institute in Kota to Succeed

-Everyone knows that Kota is a hub of coaching institutes dedicated to help students prepare for competitive exams like JEE and NEET.
+Everyone knows that Kota is a hub of coaching institutes dedicated to help students prepare for competitive exams like IIT JEE Preparation and NEET Preparation.
 The success stories put out by these coaching institutes often mislead aspirants into believing that these institutes have some magic key to these formidable exams.
 However, if you look at the ground statistics, the success rate of these institutes is at best dismal.
 Thousands of students descend upon this city, year after year, in the hope of success, but only a few hundred make it.
-Your odds of clearing the IIT JEE entrance are just as good anywhere else as they’d be if you moved to Kota.
+Your odds of clearing the IIT JEE Exam are just as good anywhere else as they’d be if you moved to Kota.
 In fact, an equal number of candidates from small towns and tier II cities clear the exam too.
 No coaching institute or education hub, no matter how proficient, can guarantee success.
 Instead of chasing this mirage, you should focus on planning your study schedule, seeking the best guidance available at your disposal and leveraging the power of e-learning programs.
 If you feel that a formal coaching is imperative for your preparation, opt for online coaching classes instead of moving lock, stock and barrel to a new city altogether.

 More Books Mean Better Result